 “You are sad,” the younger girl observed.
 “Your errand to the pastor?”

-“No kidding.”
-Robin grumbled.
+“No kidding,” Robin grumbled.
 “I swear that son of a bitch is more conservative than some of the jerks in my time.”

-“A pastor in my century that is very moralistic, just like Pastor Middleton.”
+“There are some very famous folks in my time who are very moralistic, just like Pastor Middleton.”
 Robin let out a soft rueful laugh.
 “It’s amazing how little people change.
 Yeah, I know there’s a lot that has changed, and we do look at some things differently, but the basic human personalities sure as hell haven’t changed one iota.”

 “Robin, in your land,” she asked slowly, “is there an England?”